roblaing/swipl-webapp-howto/README.md

   print_html(TokenizedHtml).
 ```

-[Request](http://www.swi-prolog.org/pldoc/man?section=request) is the HTTP message converted into a Prologish list of *functor(Arg(s))* terms which can be queried as above with ```member(request_uri(URI), Request)```.
+[Request](http://www.swi-prolog.org/pldoc/man?section=request) is the HTTP message converted into a Prologish list of *functor(Arg)* terms whose data can be extracted with clauses such as ```member(request_uri(URI), Request)```.
 I'll go into more details in Unit 4 when we need read cookies from the HTTP message.

-In my ignorance before converting to quasiquoting, I wrote it in this much simpler and shorter way.
+In my ignorance before converting to quasiquoting, I wrote this handler in a much simpler and shorter way.

 ```prolog
 my_handler_code(User, Request) :-